 A potential problem in assigning age for SBT is that the theoretical birth date is January 1 (middle of the spawning season; see CCSBT-ESC-0509-Info) and opaque increments are formed during winter (May and October) (Gunn et al., 2008).
 Using the number of increments as an estimate of age can be misleading if SBT are caught during the winter.
-However, SBT in the GAB are caught during summer (November to April), so there is less confusion about assigning an age from increment counts.
-For example, SBT with 2 increments in their otoliths were classed as 2 year-olds.
-Thus, SBT of the same age, caught in the same fishing season, were spawned in the same spawning season.
+However, SBT in the GAB are caught

-2.2 Age distribution of the surface fishery
+3.4 Age distribution of the surface fishery

 The most common way of estimating proportions at age in a given year, using age-at-length samples and a length distribution sample in the same year, is via an age-length key (ALK).
 The length frequency data are multiplied by the proportion of fish in each age class at a given length to give numbers (or proportions) at age.
-In mathematical terms, the proportion of fish of age a, p_a , is estimated as follows:
+In mathematical terms, the proportion of fish of age a, P_a , is estimated as follows: